WesDH/CS162_PortfolioProject/README.md

+Running the game:

+With Python 3.8+ interpreter installed, navigate to the FocusGame.py directory in your terminal and enter:

+python FocusGame.py

 # portfolio-project

 Write a class named FocusGame for playing an abstract board game called Focus/Domination.
 You can see the rules [here]